5 Tips for Coping with Stress and Chronic Illness

-Living with a rare disease can be stressful in itself.
-There's the history of medical trauma, for example, from being put through the trash compactor that the U.S. calls a healthcare system.
+Living with a rare disease can be stressful in its own right.
+For example, many patients face a history of medical trauma.
+This often happens from being put through the complex and difficult U.S. healthcare system.

-It is often difficult to get access to medication for rare diseases, especially in smaller or impoverished countries or regions.1
+Additionally, getting access to medication for rare diseases is often hard.
+This is especially true in smaller or impoverished countries and regions.1

-By doing so, I can help reduce the chances of experiencing flares or other illnesses.
+Because of this, managing stress helps me reduce the chances of experiencing symptom flares or other illnesses.
 Narcolepsy is a neurological disease in which stress can worsen symptoms pretty significantly.
 Therefore, it is important that I try to remain as level-headed as possible.
 Five ways I do this include:

-As a chronically ill person, fancy getaways for days on end are not always financially or physically viable.
+As a chronically ill person, fancy getaways for days on end are not always affordable or physically possible.
 Therefore, I take what I can get!

 Picture this: a walk through the park to a bakery shop.
 I take the time to sit and eat my newly acquired pastry while waiting for the bus to arrive and take me home.
 Other ways I take a vacation at home include birdwatching, hiking a nearby trail, walking to a restaurant to take myself on a date, shopping at the farmer's market, and more.